 All activities under these procedures will be conducted with regard for the legitimate privacy and reputational interests of all parties involved.
 It is expected that complaints and other activities under these procedures will be confidential, and that the parties will likewise observe this expectation.
 However, disclosure of otherwise confidential information may be made where necessary to protect the health, safety or well-being of the complainant or others in the HGSE community, to comply with legal obligations of the university, or where, in the judgment of HGSE, certain disclosure would be in the best interest of the parties or the university.

-Complaints related to personal behavior are reported to the associate dean for enrollment and student services.
+Complaints related to personal behavior are reported to the Director of Student Affairs Operations.
 The complaint should include the name(s) of the party or parties involved; the time, place, and date of the incident(s); and the identities of any witnesses, as well as a detailed description of what occurred.
-The associate dean for enrollment and student services will refer the case to the academic dean for resolution and possible referral to the Committee on Rights and Responsibilities.
+The Director of Student Affairs Operations will refer the case to the Academic Dean for resolution and possible referral to the Committee on Rights and Responsibilities.

 Process for Responding to an Academic Integrity Concern